Over the course of their existence, the Dodgers franchise, both in Brooklyn and Los Angeles, has hosted some of the biggest events in MLB history.

 1980 MLB All-Star Game

-The only All-Star Game to take place at Dodger Stadium thus far, the Dodgers hosted their third and most recent Midsummer Classic in 1980.
+In what was the first All-Star Game played at Dodger Stadium at the time, the Dodgers hosted their third and most recent Midsummer Classic in 1980.
 They were represented by Steve Garvey, Davey Lopes, Jerry Reuss, Bill Russell, Reggie Smith and Bob Welch.

 Leading off for the NL was Lopes, who grounded out in his only at-bat.
-He played second base in the bottom half of the first before being removed in favor of Phil Garner.
+He played second base for three innings before being removed in favor of Phil Garner.

 Smith, hitting second and playing center field, went 0-for-2 in the contest.
 Garvey, starting at first base and batting in the cleanup spot, also went hitless in two at-bats.